deividr/nlw-01/README.md

 ## 🌐 App Web

-> 🏷️ Server needs run
+> 🏷️ Server needs to be running

 Install process: